Why do pine trees smell good?

-I have never met a person that did not enjoy the smell of a pine, spruce, or fir tree.
-Be it the Christmas tree in your home or a grove of conifer trees in the forest, they smell sharp, sweet, and refreshing.
-What gives conifer trees their scent?
-Well, most of that piney odor is due to chemical compounds called terpenes.
+Especially at this time of year, many say they enjoy the smell of a pine, spruce, or fir tree.
+Whether it’s a holiday tree in your home, or a grove of conifers in the forest, these trees smell sharp, sweet, and refreshing.
+What gives pine trees and other conifers their scent?
+Most of it is due to chemical compounds called terpenes.

-Terepenes are abundant in conifer resin, and when a tree’s bark is damaged, the resin flows out, hardens, and protects the tree.
-The terpenes in this resin act as deterrents to herbivores, such as bark beetles who might otherwise feed on the tree, and as fungal growth inhibitors.
-Terpenes are also released to the atmosphere over conifer forests on hot summer days, where they can play a role in cloud seeding.
+Terpenes are abundant in conifer resin, and when a tree’s bark is damaged, the resin flows out, hardens, and protects the tree.
+The terpenes in this resin act as deterrents to herbivores, such as bark beetles that might otherwise feed on the tree, and also some types of fungi.
+Terpenes are also released into the atmosphere over conifer forests on hot summer days, where they can play a role in cloud seeding.
 Some scientists think that the resulting clouds that form may help to block sunlight and cool the forest.

-Several consumer products are produced from terpenes.
-Perhaps one of the most widely known products is turpentine, which is used as a solvent to thin out oil-based paints.
-Terpenes are also used as fragrances in cleaning products and in medicines such as anti-malarial and anti-cancer drugs.
+Several products for human consumers are produced from terpenes.
+One of the most widely known of these is turpentine, which is used as a solvent to thin out oil-based paints.
+Terpenes are also used as fragrances in cleaning products and medicines such as anti-malarial and anti-cancer drugs.

-Recently, scientists have begun to explore the use of terpenes as replacements for petroleum-based chemicals for the production of things such as plastics and fuels.
-Terpenes are hydrocarbons much like petroleum products, but unlike petroleum they could be a potentially renewable resource.
-Unfortunately, conifers do not produce great quantities of terpenes and so it may not be economically feasible to do this.
-However, in the future, scientists may be able to genetically engineer microorganisms to produce large quantities of terpenes.
-This is currently an active area of research.
+According to this article by the Royal Society of Chemistry, scientists have begun to explore terpenes as replacements for petroleum-based chemicals for the production of things such as plastics and fuels.
+Terpenes are hydrocarbons much like petroleum products, but they could be a potentially renewable resource, unlike petroleum.
+Unfortunately, conifers don’t produce great quantities of terpenes, so it may not be economically feasible.
+However, scientists may genetically engineer microorganisms to produce large amounts of terpenes in the future.
+This area of research is currently active.

 Just something to think about as you gaze at your Christmas tree.

-Bottom line: Pine, spruce, and fir trees – favored trees for decorating during Christmas – produce terpenes, which give them a distinctive and refreshing scent.
-The terpenes present in the conifer sap help defend the trees from herbivores like bark beetles and fungal pathogens.
+Bottom line: Pine, spruce, and fir trees – all widely used for decorating during the Christmas season – produce terpenes, which give them a distinctive and refreshing scent.
+The terpenes in the conifer sap help defend the trees from herbivores like bark beetles and fungal pathogens.